BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_15.md

 !dbattle(["Solaris", :Solaris, 1], ["John", :NWOrderly, 0])

 The hardest battle in this gauntlet is the last one.
 On one hand, Solaris' team basically consists of six classic OU threats.
-On the other hand, John's team consists of some slower and less powerful Pokémon, but which have wider coverage, a bit higher defensive stats, and some support moves.
-Nothing on their side is entirely dead weight really, and since you only get to control the actions of one of two of the Pokémon on your side, it is tougher to use doubles strats to gain momentum.
+On the other hand, John's team consists of some slower and less powerful Pokemon, but which have wider coverage, a bit higher defensive stats, and some support moves.
+Nothing on their side is entirely dead weight really, and since you only get to control the actions of one of two of the Pokemon on your side, it is tougher to use doubles strats to gain momentum.

 If you defeated Solaris on Pyrous, you'll have Julia as a partner, who sadly doesn't have a very good time overall against the pair thanks to their numerous Ground and Electric types, though she can help against some of the Flying types.
 Not to mention her Rotom Fan, who holds an Air Balloon...
 Otherwise, you'll have Florinia as a partner once more, making Trick Room more potent and allowing her to do a decent amount of the work.
-With the 12v12 format, things can change dramatically depending on what the pairings happen to be at any given moment, so it may require some luck to have the right one of your partner's Pokémon out at the right time.
+With the 12v12 format, things can change dramatically depending on what the pairings happen to be at any given moment, so it may require some luck to have the right one of your partner's Pokemon out at the right time.
 If you have to quit to change up your team, you'll have to fight the first two trainers again, so keep that in mind.

 After these events finish playing out, head outside of the building and talk to Titania.
 Return to the circus!